 - Which aspects of Jesus' future kingdom are you most looking forward to?
-Why? - Which aspects of restored shalom would be most appealing to your campus?
-How can you tell your peers about Jesus' promised kingdom? - How can you participate in God's plan of restoration?
-Pick one thing you can do in the coming week. - How can this vision of God's future influence how you view your studies and career plans?
+Why? - Which aspects of this picture of restored Shalom would be most appealing to your campus or context? - How can you and your community participate in God's plan of restoration?
+Pick one thing you can do in the coming week, or one thing you can bring to your community. - How can this vision of God's future influence how you view your studies and career plans?